near/near-cli-rs/docs/GUIDE.en.md

 </a>
 </details>

-##### withdraw-all - Withdrawing the entire unstaked balance from the predecessor account
+##### withdraw-all - Withdraw all unstaked NEAR tokens from a avalidator's staking pool

 To withdraw the entire amount from the delegated validator to your account, you need to enter in the terminal command line:
 ```txt